Shixu-max/Numpy-neural-network-two-layers-classifier/README.md

 * **main.ipynb**

 The main Jupyter notebook contains train model, seek optimal model, test model and visualization.
+If you want to get the results in PDF, you should experiment in order.
+When you get the optimal parameters, you should change the parameters of 'Train' in the first part, then you can get the results of visualization.